Structure of Chevalley groups over rings via universal localization: Gauss decomposition

-If $G$ is simply connected, then its torus is generated by the images of tori of the fundumental $\SL_2$.
+If $G$ is simply connected, then its torus is generated by the images of the coroots, see~\cite[II, 1.6(4) and 1.3]{Jantzen}.
 Since $T_{\SL_2}(R,\q)\le\E_2(R,\q)$ (this is the simplest case of the Whitehead lemma), we have $T(R,\q)\le E(R,\q)$ for an arbitrary simply connected Chevalley--Demazure group scheme~$G$.

 \begin{cor} Suppose that an ideal $\q$ of a ring $R$ is contained in the Jacobson radical of $R$.
 If $G$ is simply connected, then $G(R,\q)\le E(R,\q)$. \end{cor}